-I am a person-centred counsellor which means that the relationship between the two of us is at the heart of my practice.
-My approach is not to “diagnose” you or give you advice in a proscriptive way, but rather to offer an equal relationship which is open, honest, non-judgmental and accepting in every way.
+I trained as a person-centred counsellor which means that the relationship between the two of us is at the heart of my practice.
+My approach over the years has developed into a more integrative way of working but my role is not to “diagnose” you or tell you what to do, but rather to offer an equal relationship which is open, honest, non-judgmental and accepting in every way.

 I offer a safe and confidential environment in which to explore and reflect on past and present issues, and you decide what changes you feel you would like to make to help you move forward.
 It may be a crisis that has arisen in your life such as a bereavement, job loss, health issue or relationship breakdown, or something longer term such as low self esteem, anxiety, lack of self confidence or childhood issues that you feel need resolution.
 I can offer both long and short term counselling depending on your individual needs, and this can be agreed between us.

 If you would arrange an appointment to see me, this first session will focus on what brings you to counselling, what you hope to achieve and to see whether I'm the right person for you to work with.
 The session will take an hour and there is no obligation for you to commit to a second session if it doesn't feel comfortable to do so.

 I am an Accredited member of the BACP (British Association for Counselling and Psychotherapy) and work within its Ethical Framework, a copy of which is available on request.